Bartekkur1/janpa/README.md

 ```
 In this example route "/new_post" is secured by third argument (true) given in maping function (by default its set to false)

-4. Login is ingrained deep intro rouing.
-It means that if you want to make some kind of login system on your webpage you have to use session["user"] to make it through router security without permision deined or edit router.
+4. Login is ingrained deep into routing.
+It means that if you want to make some kind of login system on your webpage you have to use session["user"] to make it through router security without permision denied or editing router code.
 ```php
 if($route->secure) {
   if(!isset($_SESSION["user"])) {